'Red Dawn' (1984): Colonel Ernesto Bella's Pacifist Turn

 Unintelligible Stallone is sublime Stallone.
 If he's waxing poetic unintelligibly about Adrian or Vietnam, you know you're getting your money's worth.

-EVOLVIST likes this.
+905 and EVOLVIST like this.

 2. Johnny66